Match report by Joe Angove and Iarfhlaith Davoren.

 Valley almost immediately came back into the contest, though.
 A misplaced pass allowed the visitors a shot on goal which was kept out by PSC ‘keeper Fuentas – but the rebound fell into the path of the Valley forward, who tucked the ball home to make it 1-1.

 As the second half of the contest progressed, it became evermore apparent that the outcome was firmly in the balance, as both sides matched each other – in both ability and effort – all over the park.

 But a beautiful team move restored PSC’s lead.
-Some neat passing allowed PSC to play out of defence and through midfield, before Blanco found himself with the ball at his feet inside of the Valley box – and he beat two players before unleashing a curled effort into the top left-hand corner of the net.
+Some neat passing allowed PSC to play out of defense and through midfield before Blanco found himself with the ball at his feet inside of the Valley box – and he beat two players before unleashing a curled effort into the top left-hand corner of the net.

 But PSC’s first-half downfall came back to haunt them, as Valley struck back to level the contest moments after conceding.

 A loss of possession down the left side of the pitch allowed the Valley winger to progress down the flank and deliver the ball into the box, where the visitors’ forward was waiting to strike the ball home and make it 2-2.